nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 #### Updating a task: `update`
 Updates the description or date of the specified task.<br>
-Format (description): `update INDEX task/description UPDATED_VALUE`
+Format (description): `update INDEX task/description UPDATED_VALUE` <br>
 Format (date): `update INDEX date UPDATED_VALUE`

 > Updates the task at the specific index.
 The index refers to the index shown in the most recent listing.
-The index must be a positive integer 1, 2, 3…
+The index must be a positive integer 1, 2, 3… <br>
-> `task/description`: Updates the description of the task with `UPDATED_VALUE`
+> `task/description`: Updates the description of the task with `UPDATED_VALUE` <br>
 > `date`: Updates the date of the task with `UPDATED_VALUE` if it is already has a date

 Examples: